Trial and Error Ciaran Begley & Sidney McMahon

 Dedspace Gallery, Sydney College of the Arts 6 October 2015

-Trial and Error at Dedspace, Sydney College of the Arts features two Australian artists, Ciaran Begley and Anna McMahon, who have actively claimed the space of failure.
+Trial and Error at Dedspace, Sydney College of the Arts features two Australian artists, Ciaran Begley and Sidney McMahon, who have actively claimed the space of failure.
 Failure is reconsidered as a point of enquiry rather than a dead end.
 Trial and error is characterized by experimentation and spontaneity.
 In embracing uncertainty, fragility and the in-between, one can find more room to explore.

 The Repetition of Difference: curating contemporary spaces of infinite reflection and rupture

 Repetition is intrinsic to the act of curating through process and reflection.
 This forms part of a living, creative practice where questions and ideas transform over time.
 Curators continuously correspond with artists to discuss, revisit and revise ideas which are accumulated and then refined.
 This essay will unpack key curatorial decisions made by myself, Geraldine Kelly, Russell Arnold and Jerico Tracy during the development of the Trial and Error an exhibition which explored notions of experimentation and failure.
-Reflecting on the two exhibiting artists, Ciaran Begley and Anna McMahon, I will uncover the thread of repetition and points of difference between them and within the space.
+Reflecting on the two exhibiting artists, Ciaran Begley and Sidney McMahon, I will uncover the thread of repetition and points of difference between them and within the space.

 Phenomenological considerations about the exhibition space can generate both reflection and aesthetic judgements.
 By breaking away from the modernist ‘white cube’ and immersing the audience within an enclosed and ambiguous black space Trial and Error transformed the traditionally visual space of the gallery into a space of introspection and contemplation.
 McMahon’s sound work 18 Failed Meditations repeated across the exhibition.
 The work plays on the contemporary anxiety for ‘wellbeing’ by prescribing to alternative lifestyles which, as the title suggests, are ultimately unattainable.
 The sound work slowed the exhibition space down, heightening the atmosphere of uncertainty and ambiguity.